FAIRChemistry/md-models/README.md

 md-models -i model.md -o lib.py -l python-dataclass
 ```

 This will read the input file `model.md` and write the output to `lib.py` using the Python dataclass template.
+Alternatively, you can also pass a URL as input to fetch the model remotely.
 For an overview of all available templates, you can use the following command:

 ```bash
 md-models --help